Phys2Real: Fusing VLM Priors with Interactive Online Adaptation for Uncertainty-Aware Sim-to-Real Manipulation: Experiments

 \subsubsection{Impact of VLM-Only or RMA-Only Physical Parameter Estimation on Policy Performance}

-To answer \textbf{Q2}, we perform an ablation, removing the adaptation model prediction and conditioning the policy only on the VLM estimate.
-Conversely, to address \textbf{Q3}, we remove the VLM estimate and only condition the policy on the adaptation model estimate.
+For \textbf{Q2}, we perform an ablation without the adaptation model, conditioning the policy only on the VLM estimate.
+Conversely, for \textbf{Q3}, we remove the VLM estimate and only condition the policy on the adaptation model's estimate.

 Before evaluating these ablations, we first visualize how the fused estimate evolves.
 Fig. \ref{fig:tblock_trajectory} shows Phys2Real in a representative rollout with weight at the top, where the initial CoM estimate is uncertain (shown in Fig. \ref{fig:tblock_timeseries}).
 As the robot interacts with the object, the uncertainty (in green) of the adaptation models decreases.
 The fused estimate (blue) converges to the ground truth of $6\,\mathrm{cm}$.
 After interaction ends (60\,s), uncertainty rises due to the lack of information about the CoM.
 This example illustrates how the VLM prior and interactive adaptation models are fused.
 We next evaluate how removing either source affects performance.